Enase/serverless-ses-template/README.md

 CLI options:

 ```
---region        The region used to populate your templates.
+--region        The region used to list your templates.
 Default: the first region for the first stage found.
 [OPTIONAL]
 ```

 ## Links